ohpensource/generate-version-and-release-notes-gh-action/README.md

         with:
           user-email: "user@email.com"
           user-name: "user-name-for-git-commits"
-          skip-git-commit: "true"  This is for testing so you don't pollute your git history.
+          skip-git-commit: "true"  # This is for testing so you don't pollute your git history.
 Default value is false.
-          version-prefix: "v"  useful for repos that terraform modules where the versions are like "v0.2.4".
+          version-prefix: "v"  # useful for repos that terraform modules where the versions are like "v0.2.4".
           settings-file: cicd/settings.json
+          base-commit-sha: ${{ github.event.pull_request.base.sha || github.event.before }} # if project not use squash commits
       - name: show new version
+        run: |
-        run: echo "version released: ${{ steps.semver.outputs.service-version }}"
+          echo "version released: ${{ steps.semver.outputs.service-version }}"
 ```

 The action will: